The Dynamics of Learning and Competition in Schumpeterian Environments

-Is the Division of Labor limited by the Extent of the Market?
+Is the Division of Labor Limited by the Extent of the Market?
 Opportunity Cost Theory with Evidence from the Real Estate Brokerage Industry

-The division of labor allows individuals to focus their time on a narrower band of activities and increase productivity through specialization, but it also comes at a cost.
+The division of labor allows individuals to focus their time on a narrower band of activities and increase productivity through specialization, but this comes at a cost.
 When individuals divide labor, they divide value and split the “pie” they help create.
-In this paper, I formally model this trade-off and examine how it is affected by opportunity-cost considerations related to market characteristics.
-I test the empirical predictions of the theory in the residential real estate brokerage industry in Southeast Michigan.
-Consistent with the model, I find that the division of labor is more likely for properties in the middle of the price distribution and in larger markets, but less likely at the tails and in markets where property prices exhibit substantial heterogeneity.
+In this paper, I formally model this tradeoff and examine how it is affected by opportunity-cost considerations related to market characteristics.
+I test the empirical predictions of the model in the residential real estate brokerage industry in Southeast Michigan.
+Consistent with the predictions, I find that the division of labor is more likely for properties in the midrange of the price distribution and in larger markets, but less likely at the tails and in markets where property prices exhibit substantial heterogeneity.

 A Resource-based Theory of Hyperspecialization and Hyperscaling

 Compared to the large-scale enterprises of the past, digital firms tend to be narrower in their vertical scope (hyperspecialization) but larger in their scale (hyperscaling).
 We explain this phenomenon through a theory about how attributes of a firm’s resource bundle impact its scale and specialization.
 In particular, we highlight that the high scalability of digital firms’ resource bundles may drive “hyperspecialization” and “hyperscaling” due to the opportunity costs of not intensively deploying highly scalable resources.
 Our theory is supported by a model that combines recent theoretical developments in the RBV with real-world insights about the resource attributes of digital firms.
 We develop a number of propositions consistent with observed features of digital businesses.
 Our research provides a parsimonious modeling framework for future resource-based theorizing about digital firms, and sheds light on the far-reaching ways that technology-enabled resources are reshaping firms in the fourth industrial revolution.